-by Brian Lund an extract from 'Postcard Collecting .. a beginners guide..' a booklet published by Reflections of a Bygone Age, Keyworth, Nottingham.
-(1994) Currently out of print
+How to Win at Fairsby Brian Lund - an extract from 'Postcard Collecting .. a beginners guide..' a booklet published by Reflections of a Bygone Age, Keyworth, Nottingham.

 A postcard fair is an exciting experience.
 For about Six hours you can escape from the world and enjoy friendly company in safe, warm Surroundings.Often the refreshments are good, too!
 The tremendous thing about these Specialist fairs is the amount of material on view.
 It's Simply Staggering.
 The biggest regular event is held at the 'Royal National' Hotel, Woburn Place, London (nearest tube station:Russell Square) every month, when about 120 tables full of postcards are on view.
 It's generally referred to as the 'Bloomsbury', after the area in which the hotel is located.